There is no expedited service for applications lodged overseas.

 You should allow at least six weeks to receive your new passport, although it may be faster.
 Some applications, such as child applications without full consent or for children born through surrogacy, take significantly longer.

 Do not make any travel plans that cannot be changed before you receive your passport.

 If you need to travel internationally within the next 3 weeks, please provide evidence (e.g. airline tickets or a letter from your employer) when you lodge your application.
 You should print out this evidence and provide it with your application.
 We cannot look at tickets stored on your phone or tablet.

-You may be eligible for an Emergency Passport.
-Applications for Emergency Passports must be lodged in person.
-An Emergency Passport is usually issued within two working days.
-It has four visa pages and the validity will be limited.
-It does not contain a chip and cannot be used to enter or transit the United States under the Visa Waiver Program (ESTA).
-If you are travelling to a country that requires a visa, you should check with the embassy of that country whether a visa can be issued in an Emergency Passport and if there is a minimum validity required for the passport.
+If your new passport is not ready before your travel date, you may be eligible to add an Emergency Passport to your application for an additional fee.
+An Emergency Passport has 4 visa pages and the validity is limited to meet immediate travel needs.
+It does not contain a chip and cannot be used to enter/transit the United States under the Visa Waiver Program (ESTA).
+If you are travelling to a country that requires a visa, you should check with the embassy of that country whether a visa can be issued in an Emergency Passport and if there is a minimum validity required.

 An Emergency Passport is usually issued within 2-3 working days after all requirements are met.
 Some Emergency Passport applications, such as child applications without full consent or for children born through surrogacy, take significantly longer.

 If you have not received your new passport and need to travel urgently, you can add an Emergency Passport to an application you have already lodged by emailing your lodging office (Houston applicants - please call).